 Our faculty and staff are here to support and assist you throughout the program.
-We wish you an energetic start to the program and wish you much success in your two years at Pace and in your career as a dietitian!
+We wish you an energetic start to the program and much success in your two years at Pace and in your career as a dietitian!

-Best wishes for much success,
+Best wishes,

-Jessica Tosto MS, RDN, CDN, CNSC Chair, Nutrition and Dietetics Department College of Health Professions, Pace University 861 Bedford Road Pleasantville, NY 10570 (914) 773-3087 jtosto@pace.edu
+Jessica Tosto MS, RDN, CDN, CSP Chair, Nutrition and Dietetics Department College of Health Professions, Pace University 861 Bedford Road Pleasantville, NY 10570 (914) 773-3087 jtosto@pace.edu